achmadsyarif252/achmadsyarif252/README.md

 This repository is a collection of code I've learned and created, serving as a backup in case I lose data locally.
 Apologies if it's a bit messy at the moment, but I'll gradually tidy it up.

-Feel free to explore my projects and don't hesitate to reach out if you have any questions or ideas for collaboration!
+Feel free to explore my projects, and don't hesitate to reach out if you have any questions or ideas for collaboration!

 <!--
 achmadsyarif252/achmadsyarif252 is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.